 Having been through debt, and come through the other side, I decided to start sharing about all things personal finance.
-I didn’t even know money blogging was a thing back then, but I wouldn’t have this blog if it wasn’t for coming across Emma Drew of emmadrew.info She shares about all things money making and saving, from selling your smelly shoes on eBay to people of a certain persuasion, right through to becoming your own boss by blogging and saving money on your travels like this great post about how much spending money you need on holiday in Orlando!
+I didn’t even know money blogging was a thing back then, but I wouldn’t have this blog if it wasn’t for coming across Emma Drew of emmadrew.info She shares about all things money making and saving, from selling your smelly shoes on eBay to people of a certain persuasion, right through to becoming your own boss by blogging and saving money!
 I would definitely recommend checking out her website and her Facebook groups.
 She not only works full time for herself, but her husband works for her too and they’ve just taken on their first full time member of staff – if that’s not enough success for you I don’t know what is!
 I even had a chance to interview her about her success.

 Fiona from Savvy in Somerset is someone else I now consider to be a friend.
 She also started blogging after doing Emma’s introduction to blogging course and challenge.
 She has way exceeded me in success, even with taking time out to have a baby, but she is always more than happy to help me out and give me top tips and suggestions.
 On her blog, she shares a lot about saving money, with a focus on grocery shopping and meal planning.
 She is brilliant at this as she used to be a chef so her savvy recipes are amazing!
 If sweet treats are your thing – check out her post about making home-made Dominos style cookies!